Need an ITIN? Get Your ITIN Here!

 The CAA’s job is to be your agent to help you through the ITIN application process, from beginning to end.
 They communicate with the IRS on your behalf and help with any queries.

-A CAA must have completed a course for fraud document recognition, have completed an IRS training program, have knowledge of the tax laws and regulations for the ITIN application process and be accepted into the CAA program by the IRS.
+A CAA must have completed a course for fraud document recognition, have completed an IRS training program, know the tax laws and regulations for the ITIN application process and be accepted into the CAA program by the IRS.

 Certified Acceptance Agents are individuals specifically authorized by the IRS to review original documents and certify copies of the same.
 This service is critical to taxpayers who are legitimately concerned about sending original documents to the IRS (such as a passport) that may get lost.